-Some of the best skincare products are difficult to find in travel sizes.
-While transferring facewash and moisturizer into travel containers is an option, it’s definitely a hassle.
+Travel-size skincare products from designer or boutique brands can be pretty difficult to find.
+While transferring facewash and moisturizer into travel-size containers is an option, it’s a hassle.

-With these recommendations, It’ll be easy to avoid the stress of deciding which personal skincare products you should bring on a trip.
+With these recommendations, you can avoid the stress of deciding which personal skincare products you should bring on a trip.

-Everything I recommend below is 3.4 fluid ounces (100ml) or less.
+Everything mentioned below is 3.4 fluid ounces (100 ml) or less.
 No need to worry if you can pack them with flight carry-on luggage.
-You can easily bring them anywhere!
+You can bring these anywhere!

 Especially after a day of traveling, it’s always a good idea to exfoliate your skin.
 Clear out the grime and pave the way for fresh, radiant skin cells.

-My go-to recommendation is the Kiehl’s Facial Fuel Energizing Scrub.
-I love this product in particular because it’s pretty heavy duty and includes menthol for a cooling effect.
-The granules are relatively coarse, which I also like using on my back and shoulders.
+My go-to travel-size exfoliant is the Kiehl’s Facial Fuel Energizing Scrub.
+I love this product in particular because it’s heavy-duty and includes menthol for a cooling effect.
+The granules are relatively coarse, which I also like to use on my back and shoulders.

 For something gentler, try the Lumin Exfoliating Rub with activated charcoal.
 It works a bit different than other exfoliants; as you rub the gel onto your face, it balls up as it dries, gently exfoliating.
 I’d recommend it for those who want a light-duty exfoliant.